Canon 1300D vs Panasonic FZ330

 The Canon EOS 1300D (called Canon T6 in some regions) and the Panasonic Lumix DMC-FZ330 (labelled Panasonic FZ300 in some countries) are two digital cameras that were officially introduced, respectively, in March 2016 and July 2015.
 The 1300D is a DSLR, while the FZ330 is a fixed lens compact.
-The cameras are based on an APS-C (1300D) and a 1/2.3-inch sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Panasonic provides 12 MP.
+The cameras are based on an APS-C (1300D) and a 1/2.3-inch (FZ330) sensor.
+The Canon has a resolution of 17.9 megapixels, whereas the Panasonic provides 12 MP.
 Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon 1300D and the Panasonic FZ330.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1300D – represents 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ330 is notably smaller (7 percent) than the Canon 1300D.
 It is noteworthy in this context that the FZ330 is splash and dust-proof, while the 1300D does not feature any corresponding weather-sealing.